20 Apr Virtual Reality in clinical practice

 Clinical Guide: Virtual Reality in clinical practice

 In this clinical guide we offer an extensive compilation of everything you need to know about virtual reality applied to mental health.
-We teach you about the scientific studies that validate this tool and we emphasize the techniques with which you can start applying new technologies in your therapies.
+Learn about the scientific studies that validate this tool and what techniques you can use to apply new technologies in your clinical practice.

 With this guide you will learn: